Migration Agent is not starting or registering on a device

 Licensing

 If you are not licensed for the domain that the machine is on.
-Check event viewer.
+Check event viewer on the workstation.

 PreSharedKey (PSK) and Server URL